LakshmiRadhakrishnan09/AWS-Security-Specialist/Lambda.md

 What are security headers?

 Security headers are a group of headers in the HTTP response from a server that tell your browser how to behave when handling your site’s content.
 For example, X-XSS-Protection is a header that Internet Explorer and Chrome respect to stop pages loading when they detect cross-site scripting (XSS) attacks.
-The following is a list of each header we’ll be implementing with a link to more information.
+The following is a list of  header :

 - Strict Transport Security
 - Content-Security-Policy